4-Speed Cooling Fan Controller/Harness Project

 want to use for the fan speeds you like.
 The 26% speed might seem ok on

 speed, but once I saw how slow that actually ran the fan, I felt

 the diagram up near the top of the page I listed the 26% for

 my LOW speed.
 The reality

 activates the 77% speed.

-Another test was done after
+test was done after

-installation with the engine running
+the full installation of the controller.
+This time with the engine running

 and alternator charging(voltage readings below).
 Since the 26% speed